milvus-io/milvus-helm/README.md

 * To install Milvus, refer to [Milvus installation](https://milvus.io/docs/guides/get_started/install_milvus/install_milvus.md)

 ## Introduction
-This chart bootstraps an milvus deployment on a Kubernetes cluster using the Helm package manager.
+This chart bootstraps Milvus deployment on a Kubernetes cluster using the Helm package manager.

 ## Prerequisites